elopio/docs/source/includes/_glossary.md

 A Creator Fee is set by the [Market Creator](#market-creator) when he or she creates a new [Market](#market).
 Once the Creator Fee is set, it cannot be changed.
 The Creator Fee must be between 0% and 50%.
 The Creator Fee and the [Reporting Fee](#reporting-fee) are both extracted at the same time whenever [Shares](#shares) are [Settled](#settlement).
 Shares can be Settled when a user sells a [Complete Set](#complete-set) or when the Market has been [Finalized](#finalized-market) and a user wants to close an open [Position](#position).
 The Creator Fee is designed to incentivize users to make popular Markets as they stand to earn money if enough people trade on the Market.
 They can then recoup their market creation cost and ideally turn a profit on posting interesting Markets.
 The [Settlement Fees](#settlement-fees) are discussed in more details in the [Trading](#trading) section of the documentation.

+## Decentralized Oracle

+The heart of Augur is its Decentralized Oracle that allows users and smart contracts to propose questions to Augur and discover accurate information about the real world (based on how REP holders have voted on [Market](#market) [Outcomes](#outcomes)) without having to trust a single person, AI, or organization.
+Augur’s Oracle allows information to be migrated from the real world to a blockchain without relying on a centralized, trusted third party.

 ## Designated Dispute Phase

 The Designated Dispute Phase is a three (3) day period immediately following a [Reported](#report) [Proposed Outcome](#proposed-outcome) by an [Designated Reporter](#designated-reporter) during the [Designated Report Phase](#designated-report-phase).
 During this time, any [REP](#rep) holder can post a [Dispute Bond](#dispute-bond) to [Challenge](#challenge) the Proposed Outcome of the [Market](#market), which moves the Market into the next available [Reporting Window](#reporting-window) for a [Reporting Round](#reporting-round), specifically the [First Report Round](#first-report-round).
 If a Dispute Bond is not posted during the Designated Dispute Phase then the Market is [Finalized](#finalized-market) and the Proposed Outcome becomes the [Final Outcome](#final-outcome).
 The Designated Dispute Phase has identical rules to a Reporting Window's [Dispute Phase](#dispute-phase) with the one exception being that an Designated Dispute Phase is not part of a Reporting Window.

+## Designated Report No-Show Gas Bond

+The Designated Report No-Show Gas Bond is paid for using ETH by the [Market Creator](#market-creator) during Market Creation.
+This Bond is completely refunded to the Market Creator as soon as the [Designated Reporter](#designated-reporter) submits a [Report](#report) during the [Designated Report Phase](#designated-report-phase).
+This Bond is used in the event of a Designated Reporter failing to submit a Report during the Designated Report Phase.
+The [Market](#market), as well as the [Designated Report No-Show REP Bond](#designated-report-no-show-rep-bond) and this Bond, are moved into the next [Reporting Window](#reporting-window) for [Reporting Rounds](#reporting-round), starting with the [First Report Round](#first-report-round).
+During the First Report Round the [First Reporter](#first-reporter)'s transaction to submit the [First Report](#first-report) on this Market is paid for using the Designated Report No-Show Gas Bond.
+If the transaction costs less than the amount of the Designated Report No-Show Gas Bond then the remaining ETH is sent to the First Reporter.

+## Designated Report No-Show REP Bond

+The Designated Report No-Show REP Bond is paid for using [REP](#rep) by the [Market Creator](#market-creator) during Market Creation.
+The Bond is refunded to the Market Creator if the [Designated Reporter](#designed-reporter) submits a [Report](#report) during the [Designated Report Phase](#designated-report-phase).
+If the Designated Reporter fails to Report during the Designated Report Phase then the Designated Report No-Show REP Bond is applied to the stake of the First Reporter for this [Market](#market) in the [Reporting Rounds](#reporting-round) during the next available [Reporting Window](#reporting-window).
+This actually allows for someone to stake 0 REP for the [First Report](#first-report) because the Bond is added to whatever is staked.
+This means someone without any REP has the potential to Report and if the Market is eventually [Finalized](#finalized-market) the way that person Reported then they can earn REP without having to buy it.

 ## Designated Report Phase